ziporah/Marlin/README.md

   - SD Card
   - USB comunication / pronterface
   - TFT
   - Filament runout detector.
-Not tested on real case.
-Needs testing / feedback.
   - EEPROM
-  - PowerLoss.
-Not tested on real case.
-Needs testing / feedback.
-Pin identification provided by Anet.
+  - Powerloss.
+See issues tab.

 ### On progress:
   - PC/SD firmware load/update: There is no bootloader currently.
 Best option would be use stock ET4 bootloader.